annamarlena/annamarlena.github.io/index.md

 <hr>

 ## H & H Contractors
-A bilingual website I recently built for a Canadian client.
+A bilingual website I recently built for a Canadian client, using a free HTML5UP template.
+Currently in the final testing phases, will be going live soon.

 <a href="https://annamarlena.github.io/HHContractors/"><img src="kitchen.png" alt="kitchen" width="150" height="150" /></a>